-Register for the upcoming Ecuador webinar to learn more about the WorldTeach Ecuador Year program (departing February 2019) and to hear directly from alumni about their experience in the field.
+Check out our most recent Ecuador webinar to learn more about the WorldTeach Ecuador Year program and to hear directly from alumni about their experience in the field.

 WorldTeach has been providing international volunteer teaching opportunities in Ecuador since 1991 which includes several placement opportunities: Quito and smaller cities within the Sierra region.

 The ability to communicate in English is highly valued throughout Ecuador because of the country’s developing tourist industry, as well as Ecuadorians’ desire for improved access to the global economy.
 Tourism, both cultural and environmental, has become an increasingly viable means of generating revenue in this South American nation.
 Knowledge of English also helps Ecuadorians open their businesses to a wider, global audience.
 Come help build their economy towards prosperity!

 Ecuador is a small country bursting with geographic and ethnic diversity.
 The country has four distinct regions: the coast, the Andes mountains, the jungle, and the Galápagos Islands.
 Each is unique and boasts its own climate, ethnic groups, and natural beauty.
 The culture is dynamic and the people lively, but at the same time, the pace of life is a quite laid back and “Ecua-time” is a phrase used to encompass things moving at this slower speed.